bluewave-labs/verifywise/Clean_Architecture.md

 [TypeScript Full Course for Beginners](https://youtu.be/gieEQFIfgYc?si=7bemq5IcwwzjYEW1) [Learn TS](https://youtu.be/30LWjhZzg50?si=IrcWeYfWD-YRswjn)

-**React with TypeScript:** Using TypeScript with React enhances the development experience by providing type safety, which helps prevent bugs and makes the code easier to understand and maintain. _Here are some links to dive deeper, also feel free so search for more:_
+**React with TypeScript:** Using TypeScript with React enhances the development experience by providing type safety, which helps prevent bugs and makes the code easier to understand and maintain. _Here are some links to dive deeper, also feel free to search for more:_
 [React TypeScript Tutorial Playlist](https://react-typescript-cheatsheet.netlify.app/https://youtube.com/playlist?list=PLC3y8-rFHvwi1AXijGTKM0BKtHzVC-LSK&si=Omx5y4IqrZodOFpi)
 [React.js & TypeScript](https://youtu.be/FJDVKeh7RJI?si=PL1D5c1dpv1xzSIw)